-In Australia, the cost of the program, including air fares and accommodation, are the responsibility of the AII.
+- In Australia, the AII covers all costs, including air fares and accommodation.
 In addition, the AII is, under the present Agreement, responsible for the international travel of all participants.
-In Indonesia, the cost of the program, including travel, accommodation and meals are the responsibility of the Indonesian Government.
+In Indonesia, the cost of the program, including domestic travel, accommodation and meals are the covered by the Indonesian Government.

 What participants can expect to gain from the Program

 - first-hand experience of living in and being an active part of another culture;